johnwargo/johnwargo-static-11ty/src/posts/2023/ai-developer-tools-in-action.md

 }
 ```

 Looking at it, I saw that it was exactly the code I needed to complete the task.
-It should workm I've not tested it yet, I immediately wrote this post when it happened.
+It should work but I've not tested it yet, I immediately wrote this post when it happened.

 Now, looking at the code some more, I realized that there is one small change I need to make.
 The AI-based tooling suggested JavaScript code for me, but this particular project uses TypeScript (a superset of JavaScript), so I had to make one small change to make the code perfect; setting a return type of `number`.